aavella77/chatgpt_free/README.md

 * Add name "API_KEY"
 * Add value "key obtained in step 3"

+**Note**: If you Discord account is new, you may need to wait for some time before you can get the key.

 ![](secret_api_key.png)

 # Open the Notebook in Google Colab